Last updated on April 28th, 2020

-Section 133(1)(k) of the Regulations do provide that a person can still sponsor a foreign family member to immigrate to Canada if the sponsor receives the social assistance because of a disability.
+Section 133(1)(k) of the Regulations explicitly provides that a person can still sponsor a foreign family member to immigrate to Canada if the sponsor receives the social assistance because of a disability.

-However, s.
-39 of Canada Immigration and Refugee Protection Act provides that a foreign national is inadmissible for financial reasons if they are or will be unable or unwilling to support themselves or any other person who is dependent on them, and have not satisfied a visa officer that adequate arrangements for care and support, other than those that involve social assistance, have been made.
+Section 39 of Canada Immigration and Refugee Protection Act (the “Act”) further provides that a foreign national is inadmissible for financial reasons if they are or will be unable or unwilling to support themselves or any other person who is dependent on them, and have not satisfied a visa officer that adequate arrangements for care and support, other than those that involve social assistance, have been made.